Next, our final news roundup and information overload hour.

 What's going on?

-Uh am I missing something?
+Am I missing something?

 That's something I haven't thought of.

-I can understand it though, because if if you take all of the different restrictions that Joe Biden has put in place as it relates to the energy sector, and I've gone over them in great specificity and detail, canceling the Keystone XL pipeline.
+I can understand it, though, because if you take all of the different restrictions that Joe Biden has put in place as it relates to the energy sector, and I've gone over them in great specificity and detail, canceling the Keystone XL pipeline, that would have been done by now.

-The Alberta premier was very clear.
+The Alberta premiere was very clear.

-We would have 900,000 barrels of of Canadian oil being shipped to America every day if they didn't cancel the pipeline.
+We would have 900,000 barrels of Canadian oil being shipped to America every day if they didn't cancel the pipeline.

 So they're lying about that.